-Medford Multicare Center for Living received 63 citations for violations of public health code between 2016 and 2020, according to New York State Department of Health records accessed on April 4, 2020.
-The Medford nursing home’s citations resulted from a total of 19 surveys by state inspectors.
+Livingston Hills Nursing and Rehabilitation Center has received 66 citations for violations of public health code between 2017 and 2021, according to records accessed on November 12, 2021.
+It was recently placed on the “Special Focus Facility” list maintained by the Centers for Medicare and Medicaid Services.
+The Livingston nursing home facility’s citations resulted from a total of eight surveys by state inspectors.
 The deficiencies they describe include the following: